mir-dataset-loaders/mirdata/docs/source/datasets.rst

 Sections
 ^^^^^^^^
-Musical sections, which may be "flat" or "heirarchical", typically encoded by a sequence of time stamps indicating musical section boundary times.
+Musical sections, which may be "flat" or "hierarchical", typically encoded by a sequence of timestamps indicating musical section boundary times.
 Section annotations sometimes also include labels for sections, which may indicate repetitions and/or the section type (e.g. Chorus, Verse).

 .. _technique: